-Both Singapore and Indonesia are popular countries for both tourists and businesses.
+Singapore and Indonesia are popular countries for both tourists and businesses.
 While the former is also known as Gateway to the East, the latter is a popular destination too.
-With a flurry of activities with both migrants and locals, it is natural for both countries to share trade relations.
-So, in case you are looking to ship a parcel from Singapore to Indonesia, we are here to guide you on all the rules, regulations, and procedures you need to follow.
+With a flurry of activities with migrants and locals, it is natural for both countries to share trade relations.
+So, in case you are looking to ship a parcel from Singapore to Indonesia – whether it’s clothing or strictly regulated consumables like medicine –, we are here to guide you on all the rules, regulations, and procedures you need to follow.

-Don’t worry you won’t have to go through a ton of information such as the custom regulations, its transit time, shipping documents, the security of your shipment, and many other factors before you courier your parcel.
-Here at DHL Express shipping, we are making this process super simple for you.
-We believe in providing customers with end-to-end knowledge about the shipping process to any country without hassle.
-So, if you’re looking forward to shipping important documents or goods from Singapore to Indonesia, then you’re at the right place.
+Don’t worry, you won’t have to go through a ton of information such as the customs regulations, its transit time, shipping documentation, the security of your shipment, and many other factors before you send your parcel.
+Here at DHL Express, we are making this process super simple for you.
+We believe in providing customers with end-to-end knowledge about the import and export shipping procedures to any country without hassle.
+So, if you’re looking forward to sending important documents or goods from Singapore to Indonesia, then you’re at the right place.

 a) Indonesian ID Number (NIK - Nomor Induk Kependudukan) for Indonesian Nationals